BryanPlaces/mobile-store-app/README.md

-# E-commerce - Technical Test
+# Mobile Store - Technical Test

 This project is a technical test of an Mobile Store developed with React 18, TypeScript, Bootstrap, and React Router DOM.
 The installation was done using Vite for optimal performance.